-Dramatic cliffs and mountains, panoramic views, picturesque fishing ports and villages in every bay.
-This is what we find on these two islands as well.
+Read about attractions on Streymey and Vágar islands in the Faroes archipelago.
+Find dramatic cliffs and mountains, panoramic views, picturesque fishing ports and villages in every bay.

 The capital of Tórshavn and the former episcopal centre at Kirkjubøur are also situated on the island of Streymey.
-They are presented in separate articles and we will here start in the north and work our way south and then east to the island of Vágar.
+They are presented in separate articles.
+We will here start in the north and work our way south, and then east to the island of Vágar.
 There is a map at the bottom of the article.

 If you depart from Tórshavn be sure to take Road no. 10 across the Oyggjarvegur, for breathtaking views virtually all the way.
-After we have reached Hvalvík and made a short stop at the third oldest wooden church on the Faroes (1829), we continue on Road no. 53 through the long and fertile Saksunardalur valley until we reach our first destination, Saksun.
+When we reach Hvalvík we make a short stop at the third oldest wooden church on the Faroes (1829).
+Then we continue on Road no. 53 through the long and fertile Saksunardalur valley until we reach our first destination, Saksun.

 I stayed on the safe side and concentrated instead on the church (1858) and nearby buildings.
 I did not visit the museum, but did not fail to recognise Saksun as a place as picturesque as it gets.